redpanda-data/connect/website/docs/components/outputs/switch.md

 ### `cases`

-A list of switch cases, each consisting of an [`output`](/docs/components/outputs/about), a [Bloblang query field `check`](/docs/guides/bloblang/about) and a field `fallthrough`, indicating whether the next case should also be tested if the current resolves to `true`.
+A list of switch cases, each consisting of an [`output`](/docs/components/outputs/about), a [Bloblang query field `check`](/docs/guides/bloblang/about) and a field `continue`, indicating whether the next case should also be tested if the current resolves to true.

 If the field `check` is left empty then the case always passes, otherwise the result is expected to be a boolean value.

 Type: `array`